 Accommodation in Taiwan

 Expats moving to Taiwan can expect to find plenty of accommodation options available to them.
-Although housing in Taiwan can be relatively expensive, there is so much on offer, that – with a little patience and ingenuity – expats are sure to find a comfortable, reasonably-priced place to rent while in the country.
+Although accommodation in Taiwan can be relatively expensive, there is so much on offer that with a little patience and ingenuity expats are sure to find a comfortable, reasonably priced place to rent while in the country.

 Most expats tend to live in apartments, as houses are not very common in Taiwan.
 The most commonly available type of apartment is the small, studio-style variety.
 Larger apartments are available, but expats generally share these, as rent is considerably higher.
-Rental prices in Taipei City are much higher than places further out from the CBD, so those looking for more space at an affordable price, should consider renting in Taipei County.
+Rental prices in Taipei City are much higher than places further out from the city centre, so those looking for more space at an affordable price should consider renting in Taipei County.

 Most apartments have air conditioners installed (Taiwan is very hot in summer), but central heating is not common.
 It is possible to find apartment blocks with indoor swimming pools and gyms, but these are very expensive.

 The process of finding an apartment in Taiwan can be difficult, especially if one doesn't speak Mandarin.
-Many expats use www.tealit.com to look for housing, but there are many more options available if you can find a local to help you to search Chinese-language web sites.
-If you do not have a Taiwanese friend or colleague to help you, it may be worth scanning the area you want to live in for estate agents who can speak English.
-If you go through an agent, however, expect to pay an agent’s fee of at least one month's rent.
-Additionally, most landlords will charge one or two month's rent as a deposit, refundable at the end of one year.
-You can try to negotiate a discount on these extra costs.
+If going through an agent, however, expect to pay an agent’s fee of at least one month's rent.
+Additionally, most landlords will charge one or two months' rent as a deposit, refundable at the end of one year.
+Expats can try to negotiate a discount on these extra costs.

 Taiwan is a very safe society, and expats can rest assured that home security will not be an issue during their time in the country.
-Locking your doors and windows when you go out is more than enough of a deterrent, although some apartment blocks do employ security guards in the foyers (a cost which is included in the rent).
+Some apartment blocks do employ security guards in the foyers (a cost which is included in the rent).